Understanding the available sources of information is the first step in tracing your ancestry.

 The Census Returns

-Taken every ten years since 1801 help us to piece together our ancestor's progress through time and can be used as a Station in time.
-At these junctions of time the frameworks of their lives are laid bare for us to learn and interpret.
+Taken every ten years since 1801 help us to piece together our ancestor's progress.
+These junctions of time often reveal the framework upon which their occupational and domestic lives revolved around.

 The Parish Registers

 These hold the key to a much older door in time.
-These fascinating documents offer a fascinating insight into the Personal, Civil and Religious life of our Ancestors.
+These fascinating documents offer a fascinating insight into the Personal, Civil and Religious lives of our Ancestors.

-There are many other records and documents worthy of investigation, Trade Directories, Vestry Records, Tithe Maps, Newspapers etc, and various other genealogical indexes, all with vital clues to your heritage.
+There are many other records and documents worthy of investigation, Military Records, both in peace and war time.
+Wills and Probates, Newspapers, Education, Travel and Migration, The 1939 Register and various other genealogical indexes, all with vital clues to your heritage.

-We at the Time Machine have experience with them all, having taught and researched them many times over.
+We at the Time Machine have experience with all records, having taught and researched them many times over.